 Holistic Accessibility and Inclusion

 But part of the problem of awareness is that we are living in a time where there's so much poorly done research in eduspace that is being paraded around as good research, that when you mention something there will always be dozens of gap riddled journal articles and books that folk will use to make their point.
+Just like there will be many to jump to what-aboutism to avoid sitting with the feelings of difficult conversations and that action that is needed.

 Comments